 View the UCSB Recreation Center's solar panels in action here.

 The Recreation Center Governance Board addresses policies governing the Recreation Center's purpose and image, facilities, services, programs, activities, scheduling, access and establishes user fees.
 It reviews and has full authority over the operation and development of the Recreation Center with respect to any matters involving policy, and has authority for approval of the annual Recreation Center budget.
 The Board is involved only in policy-making; implementation of the policy is a function of Recreation Center management.
 The Board is not involved in daily management matters.
 Any decisions made by the Board are ultimately subject to review and a possible veto by the Chancellor.

 The Board consists of 10 voting members:

 The Department of Recreation works to foster community while promoting and inspiring a fun, active, and healthy lifestyle.
 Students, faculty, and staff come to our Department daily to utilize our state-of-the-art facilities, participate in engaging activities, socialize, and find their fit.
-With over 150,000 square feet of space and an abundance of special events throughout the year, partnering with Recreation is a great way to promote your message and gain exposure in a number of different ways.
+With over 150,000 square feet of space and an abundance of special events throughout the year, partnering with Recreation is a great way to promote your message and gain exposure.

 We thank our sponsors for helping our programs succeed and continuing to support Recreation!